threefoldtech/info_grid/src/documentation/farmers/3node_building/6_boot_3node.md

 ## Introduction

-In this section of the ThreeFold Farmers book, we explain how to boot the 3Node.
+We explain how to boot the 3Node with the Zero-OS bootstrap image with a USB key.
+We also include optional advanced booting methods using OPNSense and pfSense.

+One of the great features of Zero-OS is that it can be completely run within the cache of your 3Node.
+Indeed, the booting device that contains your farm ID will connect to the ThreeFold Grid and download everything needed to run smoothly.
+There are many benefits in terms of security and protection of data that comes with this.

-## 1. Booting the 3Node with the Zero-OS bootstrap image
+## 1. Booting the 3Node with Zero-OS

-To boot Zero-OS, insert your Zero-OS Bootstrap Image, power on your computer and choose the right booting sequence and parameters ([BIOS or UEFI](./5_set_bios_uefi.md)) in your BIOS/UEFI settings.
+To boot Zero-OS, insert your Zero-OS bootstrap image USB key, power on your computer and choose the right booting sequence and parameters ([BIOS or UEFI](./5_set_bios_uefi.md)) in your BIOS/UEFI settings.
 Then, restart the 3Node.
 Zero-OS should boot automatically.

 Note that you need an ethernet cable connected to your router or switch.
 You cannot farm on the ThreeFold Grid with Wifi.